The Real Story of Roanoke Virginia - The History of My New Home Town

 Then the US Civil War happened.

-The destruction of the Confederacy's railroad was a big priority to the Union.
+The destruction of the Confederacy's railroads was a top priority for the Union.
 So General Henry Jackson Hunt and Brigadier General William W. Averell made several raids in the area.
-While they could never wholly disable the railroad (General Hunt was able to burn down the Bonsack Woolen Mill, the maker of Confederate uniforms, and Brigadier General Averell took over the nearby town of Salem.), the Union Army was able to destroy the depot in Big Lick.
+While they could never wholly disable the railroad (General Hunt was able to burn down the Bonsack Woolen Mill, the maker of Confederate uniforms, and Brigadier General Averell took over the nearby town of Salem), the Union Army was able to destroy the depot in Big Lick.

 After the Civil War and during the Reconstruction phase, most of the railroads of the Confederacy were bankrupt.
-They eventually merged and became the Norfolk-Western Railroad.
+They eventually merged to form the Norfolk and Western Railroad.
 During this period, the depot moved about a mile, and the new town of Big Lick was incorporated in 1874.
 The old settlement was rechristened Old Lick or Gainsborough and would be primarily settled by the newly freed African-Americans in the area.

-In 1881, the Shenandoah Rail Road was built and connected the valley to Washington, DC.
+In 1881, the Shenandoah Railway was constructed, connecting the valley to Washington, D.C.
 It was decided then that Big Lick was no longer a suitable name.
-The town was rechristened Roanoke in 1882 and, in 1884, was incorporated as a city.
+The town was rechristened Roanoke in 1882 and was incorporated as a city in 1884.

-The early years of Roanoke were profitable, and the city boomed.
-In addition to the proximity of the natural resources and mining potential of the Allegany and Blue Ridge Mountains, several large industries, including The American Viscose Plant (at the time one of the largest rayon producers in the world), flourished in the city.
-The railroad played a large part in the economy, with the Norfolk and Western Railway having their corporate office and steam locomotive shop in Roanoke.
-The area grew into an important industrial and logistical hub.
+The early years of Roanoke were prosperous, and the city experienced significant growth.
+In addition to the proximity of the natural resources and mining potential of the Allegany and Blue Ridge Mountains, several large industries, including the American Viscose Plant (at the time one of the largest rayon producers in the world), flourished in the city.
+The railroad played a significant role in the economy, with the Norfolk and Western Railway having its corporate office and steam locomotive shop in Roanoke.
+The area evolved into an important industrial and logistical hub.
 In addition, the town boasted the only commercial airport for 100 miles.
 The war years were profitable, and in 1949, the Mill Mountain Star was installed, and the city's future seemed bright indeed.

 The downturn came in the 1950s.